Call4Cloud | MMP-C | Autopilot | Device Preparation

 2.No applicable update found

-And I guess that’s why I was mentioning: “I am going to like this update function” because for now a lot of already installed programs can not be upgraded!
-You will be prompted with: No applicable update found.
+I guess that’s why I mentioned, “I am going to like this update function,” because, for now, many already installed programs can not be upgraded!
+You will be prompted with No applicable update found.

 But when I remove the zoom 5.5.2 application first and reinstall the same version again with the parameter: Winget install zoom.zoom – -version 5.5.2